Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

-The staff will gladly help with bookings for transport, activities and tours.
+The staff will gladly help with bookings for transport, activities, day trips and tours.
 There are many to choose from – just ask at reception.

 Sir Toby’s is the best accommodation in Prague for:

-3. Hostel One Prague (free dinner + activities anyone?)
+3. Onefam Home by Hostel One (free dinner + events)

 Are you looking for a super laid-back, super fun hostel?

-Our third chosen hostel is Hostel One Prague because it is exactly that.
+Our third chosen hostel is Onefam Home by Hostel One because it is exactly that.

 It’s all about the staff here, dedicated to creating a stress-free, friendly and informative environment.
 They’ll party with you all night too if you like!
 This one is the backpackers choice!

-Most of the rooms here are shared, including a female dorm.
+Most of the rooms here are shared, including a female-only dorm.
 There’s also the option of a double-bed private.

 Just so you know: there is no curfew or weird rules here – it’s all about having fun.